plotly/dash/CONTRIBUTING.md

 1. Matching major version numbers are guarenteed to work together.
 2. Any change to the public API (breaking change) will increase a major version.

 1 and 2 imply that when any core `dash*` repo introduces a breaking change all `dash*` repos will increment their major versions to match.
-The process for accomplishing this process is called a **major release candidate window** and is outlined below.
+This process is called a **major release candidate window** and is outlined below.

 ### Major Release Candidate Window
 1. The major release candidate window will be announced internally at Plotly and through our popular community channels.